ChurroC/useServerCookies/test/README.md

 also delete geist later for actula module

 Also have to options for setting state to either have a value or a object with options.

+also give theme the option to have a defuslt value of server cookie so they can use fheir own cookies